awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectCustomLabels.md

 Required: No

  ** [MinConfidence](#API_DetectCustomLabels_RequestSyntax) **   <a name="rekognition-DetectCustomLabels-request-MinConfidence"></a>
-Specifies the minimum confidence level for the labels to return\.
-Amazon Rekognition doesn't return any labels with a confidence lower than this specified value\.
-If you specify a value of 0, all labels are return, regardless of the default thresholds that the model version applies\.
+Specifies the minimum confidence level for the labels to return\. `DetectCustomLabels` doesn't return any labels with a confidence value that's lower than this specified value\.
+If you specify a value of 0, `DetectCustomLabels` returns all labels, regardless of the assumed threshold applied to each label\.
+If you don't specify a value for `MinConfidence`, `DetectCustomLabels` returns labels based on the assumed threshold of each label\.
 Type: Float
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No